KaiDMML/FakeNewsNet/README.md

 ## FakeNewsNet

+*** We will never ask for money to share the datasets.
+If someone claims that s/he has the all the raw data and wants a payment, please be careful. ***

 ***We released a tool [FakeNewsTracker], for collecting, analyzing, and visualizing of fake news and the related dissemination on social media.
 Check it out!***

 ***The latest dataset paper with detailed analysis on the dataset  can be found at [FakeNewsNet]***